Disciplines

 Painting, Jewellery, Textiles

-Laura is motivated by love of nature and fascination with paint as a material.
-Her paintings feature colour, texture and movement with layered organic surfaces.
-Laura gravitates toward the abstract in art because it her allows her freedom to interpret the world as she sees it through her own creative lens.
+Laura’s paintings feature dynamic colour, texture and movement, drawing inspiration from nature and her worldly surroundings.
+Pushing the boundaries of materiality in her art, she gravitates toward the abstract in painting, as it allows her the freedom to interpret the world she sees through her own creative lens.

 Lesley Andrew